BackwoodsBoomtree/Regrid_NC_CDO/README.md

 by default, can ran:
 $ cdo remapcon,r360x180 ifile ofile

-% this function makes 360 columns and 180 rows based on the lon and lat of your input file
-% eg. if resample 1deg map from 4by5 map, by default the center is -89.75 and edge is -89.5;
+% this function makes 360 columns and 180 rows based on the lon and lat of your input file. eg. if resample 1deg map from 4by5 map, by default the center is -89.75 and edge is -89.5;
-% if you desire to define the edges exactly as you need (eg. -90 on left edge, center point be -89.5)
-% then you need to write a txt file to define your own values, name the file gridfile.txt and run:
+If you desire to define the edges exactly as you need (eg. -90 on left edge, center point be -89.5), then you need to write a txt file to define your own values, name the file gridfile.txt and run:

 $ cdo -remapcon,gridfile.txt ifile ofile